valsamovich/cs.github.io/docs/misc/seo.md

  - [Bright Local](https://www.brightlocal.com/)
  - [All Local](http://www.alllocal.com/)

-All three are pretty good, but price might be your biggest concern.
-Moz could be your best bet because you have everything there, but it might be a little costly.
+Note: *All three are pretty good, but price might be your biggest concern.
+Moz could be your best bet because you have everything there, but it might be a little costly.*